-The school has a well-established department, the Learning Centre, for boys with special educational needs or specific learning difficulties, for example dyslexia and dyspraxia.
-The Learning Centre is staffed by the Head of the Learning Centre and two part-time teachers, all of whom have specialist experience and qualifications.
-The Head of the Learning Centre is the school's Special Educational Needs Co-ordinator (SENCo).
+The school has a well-established department, Learning Support, for boys with special educational needs or specific learning difficulties, such as dyslexia or dyspraxia.
+Learning Support is staffed by the Head of the Learning Support and three part-time teachers, all of whom have specialist experience and qualifications.
+The Head of Learning Support is the school's Special Educational Needs Co-ordinator (SENCO).

 Scholarship and Common Entrance

 As set out in the Eton’s admissions information and Equality Policy, the school’s admissions procedures have been designed so as to ensure equal opportunities for admission to the school subject to the prospective pupil meeting the academic standard required.

 At age 11 and at Common Entrance, account is therefore taken of any assessment within two years of the examination by a qualified professional as an adjunct to a separate report by a school’s SEN department which provides further evidence, based on current need, for the requested examination concessions (eg extra time, large print material, use of a laptop or other special arrangements).
 The school’s accompanying report should contain up-to-date information about the candidate’s history of need, the provision he receives and his usual way of working.
 Furthermore, the report should contain scores (standardised, where possible) for reading accuracy, reading speed, reading comprehension, spelling and handwriting speed (which must also include reference to the legibility of handwriting, the quality of language and handwriting / typing speed with/without 10% and 25% extra time) and any other relevant information.
 Other relevant information, for example, may take the form of standardised scores for non-verbal reasoning, verbal reasoning, phonological processing, and visual-motor processing speed.
 The concessions requested should reflect the degree of current need of the candidate.